pragyanatvade/nerdsden-backup/content/posts/2019-01-01_how-to-design-software-that-you-can-be-proud-of/index.md

 Business rule engines are really helpful from a flexibility standpoint.

-* _As compared to the core code, rules are simpler to understand._
+* _As compared to the core code, rules more straightforward to understand._
 * _Decouples application code and business logic making code easier to maintain and adapt to changes._
 * _Adding, modifying, or removing existing rules is much easier than changing a program._
 * _It helps us create a central knowledge repository and reuse as much code as possible._